 Robert Robinson shoots me the like, wow, they sent me a genius look.

-“Normally, the phytoplankton being fed directly from the intake system grow brilliantly,” he says, “some strains hitting three divisions per day.
+“Normally, the phytoplankton being fed directly from the intake system grow brilliantly,” he says.
+“Some strains hit three divisions per day.
 Then, boom.
 Everybody in every big tank is dead and sinking to the bottom.
 At which point we have to drain out every single big tank, bleach out every single big tank, and then grow the tanks back up into chemostat mode using stock shipped in from our nearest NOAF neighbor.”